axismaps/axis-jekyll/_posts/2012-01-05-indiemapper-is-free.markdown

   content: "Thank you!\r\nThis will be a invalueable tool for teaching geography to
     students in higher education at public schools."
 - id: 75526
-  author: Indiemapper es ahora gratuito - La Cartoteca
+  writer: Indiemapper es ahora gratuito - La Cartoteca
   author_email: ''
   author_url: http://alpoma.net/carto/?p=3046
   date: '2012-01-05 16:09:39 +0000'